Article first published April 21st, 2017. Updated October 25th, 2018 by Elisa Ortiz

 - The By Invitation Only program: This offers access to a variety of sports, fashion, fine dining and entertainment events and the Platinum Dining program offers reservations at the most popular restaurants.

-Beyond this perks, the card comes with numerous purchase protection and travel insurance policies.
-There are also no foreign transaction fees.
+Beyond these perks, the card comes with numerous purchase protection and travel insurance policies, car rental privileges, and car rental loss and damage insurance.

 Should I Apply?

-Many people consider this to be an ultimate card for travel-related perks, as it offers access to three different lounges, and elite status with two hotel chains and three rental car companies.
-Travelers can also receive plenty of value from from the $200 airline fee credits and the $100 Global Entry or $85 TSA Pre-Check application fee credit.
+This is an ultimate card for travel-related perks, as it offers access to airport lounges and elite status with two hotel chains and three rental car companies.
 In addition, earning points in the Membership Rewards program can be better than earning airline miles, as these points can be transferred to different airline programs on demand, depending on which one happens to be offering the best award flights for your needs at any given time.
-Also, if you like taking Uber cars to get around town, the card comes with credits for up to $200 in free rides each year.
-That’s $15 worth of ride credits per month plus a bonus $20 worth of credits in December.
+Also, if you like using Uber to get around town, the Uber credits come in pretty handy.

-But there is a $550 annual fee — which is among the highest of premium reward cards.
-And while this card offer numerous benefits, most of them are geared towards frequent travelers, so those who rarely travel will miss out on its most valuable perks.
+There is a $550 annual fee to consider, which is among the highest of premium reward cards.
+And while this card offers numerous benefits, most of them are geared towards frequent travelers, so those who rarely travel will miss out on its most valuable perks.
 Plus, as a charge card, the Platinum does not offer customers the option of extending payment by default, although they can choose to enroll in American Express’s Pay Over Time program.
 Still, the overarching point is, this card is not really a fit for anyone prone to carrying a balance.

 The American Express Platinum Card FAQ